DavidRevolt/Qwitter/README.md

 ## Installation
 To install **Qwitter**, follow these steps:
 1. Clone or download the project code from the repository.
+2. Create Firebase project [don't download the google-services.json file!].
+3. In Firebase console, enable: Authentication[with Google and SHA-1], Cloud Firestore and Firebase Storage, rules sample included here.
+4. Download and
-4. Build and run the app on an Android emulator or device.
+5. Build and run the app on an Android emulator or device.